QuhiQuhihi/QuhiQuhihi/README.md

 - 🔭 I’m currently working at Fintech(Asset Management) Company as Quantitative Researcher.
 - 🌱 I’m currently interested in Machine Learning application for decision analytics in business.
 - 👯 I’m looking to collaborate on Sequential Decision Analytics, Reinforcement Learning and Causal Inference.
 - ⚡ Fun fact: I love boxing and diving.
-Buddies are always welcome.
+Dive buddies and sparring partners are always welcome.

 - 💬 Ask me about quantitative investment strategy